2024 Atlantic hurricane season: Other system

 On September 11, the NHC noted an area with the potential of tropical cyclone development off the U.S. East Coast.
 An extratropical low with gale-force winds developed offshore early on September 15.
 The following day, an Air Force Hurricane Hunter aircraft found that the system possessed a broad low-level circulation center and was generating deep convection over and around the center.
 It also found that the system was in the process of separating from its frontal characteristics.
 Due to the increasing likelihood of the system gaining tropical characteristics and its proximity to coastal South Carolina, the NHC designated the system Potential Tropical Cyclone Eight at 21:00 UTC on September 15.
 Schools were closed in preparation for the storm.
 At 12:00 UTC on September 16, the system reached a peak of 60 mph (95 km/h) and 1004 mbar just offshore South Carolina.
 After failing to attain tropical characteristics while approaching northeastern South Carolina the following afternoon, sustained winds fell below tropical storm-force early the next day, and the system soon dissipated.

 A tropical storm warning was issued at 21:00 UTC on September 15 from Edisto Beach, South Carolina, to Ocracoke Inlet, North Carolina.
 The NHC extended the warning to the South Santee River in South Carolina at 15:00 UTC on the following day, before discontinuing the warnings six hours later.
 The storm brought heavy rain to the Carolinas, especially at Carolina Beach, North Carolina, where rainfall totals reached 20.81 in, and caused significant flooding in Brunswick County, North Carolina.
 In Sunny Point, North Carolina, winds gusted to 77 mph.
 Two tornadoes touched down during the storm.
 Several coastal roads, such as NC 12, were flooded with high tide.
 One person died after attempting to drive through floodwaters, while over 100 people required rescuing.
 More than 100 homes were damaged.
-According to Aon, total losses are estimated to be at $130 million as of January 2025, while the NHC noted other damage estimates ranging from $50-100 million.
+According to Aon, total losses are estimated to be at $130 million as of January 2025, while the NHC noted other damage estimates ranging from $50–100 million.

 Storm names

 The following list of names was used for named storms that formed in the North Atlantic in 2024.
 This is the same list used in the 2018 season, with the exceptions of Francine and Milton, which replaced Florence and Michael respectively.
-Both new names were used for the first (and only, in the case of Milton) time this season, as was Sara, which replaced Sandy after 2012.
+Both new names were used for the first (and only, in the case of Milton) time this season, as was Sara, which replaced Sandy after 2012, but went unused in 2018.